 E-learning tools have become very popular in the last decade.
-Technology has made face-to-face learning environments engaging, but the transition to virtual classrooms has been less smooth for some faculty members.
-Over the last year, the use of learning platforms in the classroom or Learning Management Systems (LMS) continues to decrease.
+Technology has made face-to-face learning environments engaging, but virtual classrooms’ transition has been less smooth for some faculty members.
+Over the last year, the use of learning platforms in the classroom or Learning Management Systems (LMS) decreases.
 A study made by Statistia shows that the use of LMS platforms decreased from 70 percent in 2016 to 56 percent in 2018.

-The complexity and hidden costs of implementing learning tools have led decision-makers to invest thousands of dollars in technology that is outdated and costly.
+The complexity and hidden costs of implementing learning tools have led decision-makers to invest thousands of dollars in outdated and costly technology.

 If the technology does not work, then why do we continue to implement it?

 The reality is, technology is everywhere–entwined in almost every part of our culture.
 It affects how we live, work, play, and, most importantly, learn.
 To equip the next-generation workforce, we need to give students the tools that will make them succeed in a competitive job market.
 Therefore the use of technology in the classroom is vital to encourage flexibility and collaborative learning environments to shape the leaders of tomorrow.

 You may wonder why we are transitioning from face-to-face (F2F) environments to online spaces.
 Here is why:

 A study conducted in 4,700 public colleges and universities in the United States found that more than 6.3 million students have enrolled in at least one online course.